pfgithub/interpunctbot/README.md

 It even supports emoji prefixes :laughingcrying:

-If you mess up the prefix, just use
+If you mess up the prefix, use

     @inter·punct settings prefix <new prefix>

-When PMing the bot, no prefix is required.
+When PMing the bot, a prefix is not needed.

 ## Spaced Channel Names